AsaiKen/phpscan/README.md

 ---

 - At this time, PHPSCAN generates Japanese text logs in most cases.
 Sorry.
-- Not support new features introduced in PHP 7.
+- Not supports new features introduced in PHP 7.

 License
 ---